roytmanpiccoli/documentation/README.md

 ### Tip: Periodically prune Docker

 Occasionally, Docker might fail when it runs out of disk space.
 For example, you might encounter an error like this:

+**Important:** Try running `docker system prune` to clear Docker's system space.

+> **Warning:** `docker system prune` will remove all unused containers, networks, images, and optionally, volumes.
+Make sure that no important data is lost before running this command.

 ```
 ENOSPC: no space left on device, mkdir '/tmp/xfs-4d1dfe51'